Liudolf, Duke of Swabia: Rebellion

+Legacy

-His son by Ida, Otto, was later duke of Bavaria and Swabia, his daughter Mathilde, abbess of the Essen Abbey.
+Liudolf's son by Ida, Otto, was later duke of Bavaria and Swabia.
+Liudolf's daughter, Matilda, was abbess of the Essen Abbey.
 He also founded the city of Stuttgart in southern Germany.
 Historians still debate the existence of another daughter, named Richlinde (according to historian Armin Wolf) who married Cuno of Öhningen, whose son, Conrad I, became Otto I's successor in Swabia in 982; this union would represent the genealogical connection between the Liudolfings and the Conradines.